Eteocypriot language: Corpus

 While the language of Cypro-Minoan inscriptions is often supposed to be the same as (or ancestral to) Eteocypriot, that has yet to be proven, as the script is only partly legible.

 Amathus bilingual

-The most famous Eteocypriot inscription is a bilingual text inscribed on a black marble slab found on the acropolis of Amathus about 1913, dated to around 600 BC and written in both the Attic dialect of Ancient Greek and Eteocypriot.
+The most famous Eteocypriot inscription is the Amathus bilingual, a bilingual text inscribed on a black marble slab found on the acropolis of Amathus about 1913, dated to around 600 BC and written in both the Attic dialect of Ancient Greek and Eteocypriot.
 The Eteocypriot text in Cypriot characters runs right to left; the Greek text in all capital Greek letters, left to right.
 The following are the syllabic values of the symbols of the Eteocypriot text (left to right) and the Greek text as is: